habitat-sh/core-plans/vault/README.md

 ## Description
 [Vault](https://www.vaultproject.io/) secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 Vault handles leasing, key revocation, key rolling, and auditing.

-This plan provides the static binary for execution.
+This plan provides the static binary for execution, as well as the service.

 ## Usage
 This package contains Vault.
 To use Vault properly, you need to provide it